kaushal1904/projects/backend/REST_APIs/Readme.txt

 Used pycharm to build, test and run the application on MacOS 15.1 Application will run in any python IDE as long as the supported packages and binaries are installed

+Run the main.py for the application to execute

 # Reach out via GitHub or Email for any communication